CyberGenieSolutions/GenieCancerHelpIOSApp/CONTRIBUTING.md

 •	Ensure that you follow colour and font guide provided in section 4.2 of [@Functional Specification document](https://github.com/CyberGenieSolutions/GenieCancerHelpIOSApp/tree/master/docs/).

+•	This app ueses [@Firebase](https://firebase.google.com/docs/storage/ios/start/) for analytics.
+GoogleService-Info.plist is not commited to Github due to security reasons.
+You will have to setup Firebase on our side to make this code work.

 ## Any questions
 •	Email us on support@cybergeniesolutions.com